Betty and Barney Hill with Delsey

-Debunkers have placed an inordinate amount of significance on five vivid dreams that Betty had prior to waking, stating that her dreams were identical to her recall through hypnosis and that Barney had merely absorbed the information in Betty’s dreams and fantasized an abduction event of his own.
+Debunkers have placed an inordinate amount of significance on five vivid dreams that Betty experienced prior to waking that began 10 days after the close encounter and missing time event in New Hampshire's White Mountains.
+They content that her dreams were identical to her recall through hypnosis and that Barney had merely absorbed the information in Betty’s dreams and fantasized an abduction event of his own.
 This is touted because Dr. Simon hypothesized that although it is impossible to know for certain, the dream hypothesis was the most logical prosaic explanation.

-He believed in the Hill’s honesty, but he wasn’t prepared to go down in history as the psychiatrist that announced to the world that UFOs are real and aliens are abducting American citizens.
+Dr Simon stated that he believed in the Hill’s honesty.
+However, he was under pressure from his peers not to go down in history as the psychiatrist that announced to the world that UFOs are real and aliens are abducting American citizens.
+There is evidence that he was also under pressure from Philip Klass, an anti-UFO propagandist from the mainstream press who is known to have attempted to destroy the good reputations of people who disagreed with him ((e.g. McDonald, Hynek, Friedman).
 Remember, no other case of alien abduction had ever been reported.
 Also, Dr. Simon had an outstanding reputation to protect.
 He sent a letter to John Fuller that was written to him by a colleague chiding him about his involvement in an alien abduction case.
 There was pressure from colleagues to separate himself from the case or suffer the consequences.

-Betty’s infamous dreams began ten days after her UFO encounter and told of being taken aboard a landed craft and undergoing a medical examination.
+Betty’s infamous dreams told of being taken board a landed craft and undergoing a medical examination.
 She and Barney had been met, she wrote, by a group of men who surrounded their parked car.
 The men were human in appearance with black hair, large noses, bluish lips, ears, etc. They stood 5 and half feet tall and wore blue military cadet uniforms and blue cadet’s hats.
 Not so of the non-human entities that she remembered encountering after her memory had been enhanced through hypnosis.

-(Photos: Betty's dream alien Betty's sculpture of the leader Patrick Richard's paintings of the ETs that Betty described to Dr. James Harder
+Betty's dream alien/ Betty's sculpture of the leader/ Patrick Richard's paintings of the ETs that Betty described.

 Several debunkers have stated that Betty and Barney were plagued by dreams and nightmares about alien abduction before they saw Dr. Simon.
 This is false.
 Betty had five dreams and only five dreams before she began her hypnosis session with Dr. Simon.
 Barney hadn’t dreamed of UFOs until he saw Dr. Simon in 1964.
 He had three dreams following a hypnosis session and told Dr. Simon, “I dreamed about a UFO Tuesday night and Wednesday night.
 And this is the first time in my life I had ever dreamed about a UFO.”
 I sometimes wonder if debunkers can get anything straight.